 At St Peter's we join together daily as a community.
-This currently takes place via TEAMS but we usually meet together in the hall.
+This year we have met either in the hall or virtually via TEAMS.

 Our Collective Worship is usually split into four sections;

 We will prepare the alter table and light either a single candle or three candles representing the Trinity signaling the start of worship.

 We will share the bible story linked to the Christian Value either through reading from the Lion Storytellers Bible, using a playscript, modern story, poem, artwork, artifacts or video.

 This is where we have the opportunity to take time to consider how what we have heard, seen or felt has made us think.
 This is sometimes a quite time of stillness and meditation giving the chance to pause in a very hectic day.
 Short discussions take place or games such as scratch are played to make us all think a little harder rather than accepting the first thought that pops into our head.

 Questions or scenarios are posed where we think about our own lives and the decisions that we make on a daily basis.
 Do we make wise decisions?